Wat (food): Doro wat

-Doro wat (ዶሮ ወጥ dōrō we̠t’, ጸብሒ ደርሆ tsebhi derhō), is a spicy stew made of chicken.
+Doro wat (ዶሮ ወጥ, ጸብሒ ደርሆ), is a spicy stew made of chicken.
 The cooking often (but not always) includes the addition of peeled but undivided hard-boiled egg.
 It is the most popular traditional food in Eritrea and Ethiopia.
 Considered the national dish, it is the food of choice during formal and informal gatherings, eaten together as part of a group who share a communal bowl and basket of injera.
 It is eaten only on special occasions since it takes approximately 10 hours to prepare adequately.

 Sanbat wat

 A Jewish version of doro wat, called "sanbat wat" (Sabbath wat), is eaten by the Beta Israel (Ethiopian Jews).
 Sanbat wat is a traditional Shabbat dish.
 In order to avoid mixing of meat and dairy, vegetable oil can be used as a pareve substitute in lieu of niter kibbeh.
 Yeqimem zeyet, a form of niter kibbeh made from vegetable oil, can also be used.